Answering the Call: How One Volunteer’s Journey Brought Her Home to Asheville

 Image

-The community's response to the disaster has been marked by an overwhelming desire to help, channeled effectively through organizations like the United Way.
+The community's response to the disaster has been marked by an overwhelming desire to help, channeled effectively through organizations like United Way.
 "A lot of people just want to help and they need something to do," explains Zholi.
-"And the United Way is offering a way for people to tangibly see the help that they're doing for the community and do it easily and sign up easily and leave feeling fulfilled."
+"And United Way is offering a way for people to tangibly see the help that they're doing for the community and do it easily and sign up easily and leave feeling fulfilled."

 What's particularly striking is the dedication of those who choose to help.
 Many volunteers, despite having other options for community service, consistently return to support Asheville's recovery efforts.
-United Way staff even heard of volunteers camping for two weeks to help Helene relief activities.
+United Way staff even heard of volunteers camping for two weeks to help Helene with relief activities.
 Many volunteers became familiar faces and worked expertly in the warehouse as we collected supplies from around the nation.

 "One thing,” Zholi states, “I've loved hearing volunteers say that they have many other opportunities they could go to, to volunteer at, but they continue to come back here.
 It says something about the community and the environment we have here."

 In the aftermath of Helene and the surprisingly beautiful moments during, we are reminded of the value of genuine human connection.
 Each holler and neighborhood have been working together to support each other and there are volunteers working thousands of collective hours.
 In these moments we are all brought together by our humanity.
-Zholi poignantly observed how in the warehouse the volunteer community would genuinely ask how are they doing not expecting a facade answer in reply.
+Zholi poignantly observed how in the warehouse the volunteer community would genuinely ask how they were doing not expecting a facade answer in reply.
 This kind of acceptance of each other as we genuinely show up is something that Zholi urged us to remember.

 This spirit of authentic care and connection, combined with efficient organization and accessible volunteer opportunities, demonstrates how our community can work together and how UWABC leverages its community partnerships to connect organizations to volunteers who are passionate about their work too.

 At United Way of Asheville and Buncombe County, we believe in the power of connection.
 Stories like Zholi's remind us that volunteering isn't just about service—it's about building lasting bonds within our unique mountain community.
-Whether you're a longtime resident or feel called to Asheville like Zholi did, we're here to help you find your place in our community's tapestry of support.
+Whether you're a longtime resident or feel called to Asheville as Zholi did, we're here to help you find your place in our community's tapestry of support.